AaronGullickson/labs-wrangling-programming/README.md

 We will work with a few additional libraries for this project.
 In addition, I want all students to be able to knit their final R Markdown report to a PDF which will require the installation of `tinytex` on your system.
 The libraries we will use are:

-1. `readr` - A tidyverse package for reading in ascii text in either delimited or fixed-width format.
+1. `tidyverse` - The tidyverse package actually contains eight separate packages that we will use.
+Most importantly it contains the `readr` package for reading in text-based data and `ggplot2` for plotting.
+It also contains other functions that will assist with data cleaning and wrangling.
 2. `rmarkdown` - A package that lets use R Markdown files in RStudio and knit them to PDF documents.
 3. `texreg` - A package for output the results of statistical models in a nice format.
 4. `tinytex` - A package that will help you install a light-weight TeX distribution on your computer so you can properly knit R Markdown files to PDF.
-5. `reshape2` - A package for reshaping data between long and wide formats.
-6. `ggplot2` - A package for making graphs.

-If you are on an OSX system, you may need to run the following commands in the Terminal for tinytex to work on your system:
+If you are on an OSX system, you may need to run the following commands in the Terminal for tinytex to work on your system (Update: I don't believe this is needed any longer, but I am leaving it here in case people encounter problems):

 ```bash
 sudo chown -R `whoami`:admin /usr/local/bin